htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    in a confusing way when the disk on the submit side is full.
    :ticket:`7596`

+-  Fixed a bug with accounting groups with quota where the quota was incorrectly calculated when jobs requested more than 1 cpu.
+This bug was introduced in 8.8.3.
+   :ticket:`7602`

 -  Fixed a bug that caused the negotiator to crash when RequestCpus = 0 and depth first filling was on.
    :ticket:`7583`